The generalized strong subadditivity of the von Neumann entropy for bosonic quantum systems: Preliminaries

 The symplectic eigenvalues of a matrix $\gamma\in\mathbb{R}^{2m\times2m}_{>0}$ are the absolute values of the eigenvalues of $\gamma\,\Delta_{2m}^{-1}$, and their multiplicity is always even.
 We denote with $\nu_{\min}(\gamma)$ the minimum symplectic eigenvalue of $\gamma$.
 If $\gamma$ is the covariance matrix of a quantum state, it satisfies $\nu_{\min}(\gamma)\ge1/2$.

-A Gaussian state of $X$ is a quantum state that is proportional to the exponential of a quadratic polynomial in the quadratures, and is uniquely determined by its covariance matrix and by the vector of its first moments.
+A Gaussian state of $X$ is a quantum state that is either proportional to the exponential of a Hamiltonian given by a quadratic polynomial in the quadratures or is the unique ground state of such a Hamiltonian.
+A Gaussian state is uniquely determined by its covariance matrix and by the vector of its first moments.
 For any $\gamma\in\mathbb{R}^{2m\times2m}_{>0}$ with $\nu_{\min}(\gamma) \ge 1/2$, we denote with $\omega_X(\gamma)$ the centered quantum Gaussian state of $X$ with covariance matrix $\gamma$.
 Quantum Gaussian states maximize the von Neumann entropy among all the quantum states with a given covariance matrix, \emph{i.e.}, if $\rho_X$ is a quantum state of $X$ with covariance matrix $\gamma$, then $S(X)(\rho_X) \le S(X)(\omega_X(\gamma))$.

 Analogously, if $X$ is a random variable with values in $\mathbb{R}^n$, for any $\gamma\in\mathbb{R}^{n\times n}_{>0}$ we denote with $\omega_X(\gamma)$ the centered Gaussian probability distribution of $X$ with covariance matrix $\gamma$.